 For more information on the requirements and simplifications available to small companies and micro-entities, including some practical considerations to help you choose the right financial reporting regime according to your circumstances visit Small and micro-entity reporting – choosing the right regime.

-There are also some special provisions available to medium-sized companies when preparing their annual accounts and reports, for example, with regards to the information required in the strategic report and the directors’ report.
+There are also some special provisions available to medium-sized companies when preparing their annual accounts and reports, for example, with regards to the information required in the strategic report

 Any companies that do not meet the criteria to be a micro-entity, or a small or medium-sized company, are large companies and are required to prepare and file full accounts.